Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

-There aren't currently very many carbon-framed bikes under a grand thanks to massive demand during Covid-19 lockdown, but Boardman has come up with this value for money gem.
+There aren't currently very many carbon-framed bikes for around a grand thanks to massive demand during Covid-19 lockdown and all the recent supply and shipping problems, but Boardman has come up with this value for money gem.
 There was a previous Tiagra-equipped version of this bike, but the latest edition has 11-speed Shimano 105 shifting so you can fit very wide-range gearing if you feel the need.

 This is Ribble’s cheapest carbon fibre model, with a range of options starting at £1,099 for a Shimano Tiagra group on a carbon fibre frameset designed for taming sportives.
 The benefit of the Bike Builder option is that you can spec exactly what you want; the Shimano 105-equipped version above is £1,399.